kazemmit/Steganography/README.md

-This project was created by Kazem Qazanfari as a part of his research in the field of computer science [Steganography].
+This project was created by Kazem Qazanfari as a part of his research in the field of data hiding.
 The purpose of implementing this project is to provide the embedding behavior of some baseline steganography methods including: LSB, LSB+ [LSBP], LSB++ [LSBPP], LSB Matching [LSBM], LSB Matching Revisited [LSBMR].

 Actually, this project provides/simulates the embedding process of above steganography methods, which creates the exact statistical artifacts that are created by these steganography methods.